Schwarzschild Instanton in Emergent Gravity: Gauge Fields from Euclidean Schwarzschild

 \subsubsection{Complex Stereographic Projection - an alternate choice of coordinates}

-Now there is an understanding that the polar co-ordinate system chosen here results in a multi-valuedness towards the poles that causes a breakdown of the one-to-one correspondence between the cartesian and polar variables, certifying a diffeomorphism, since the azimuthal angle $\phi$ is now arbitrary.
+Now it is understood that the polar co-ordinate system chosen here results in a multi-valuedness towards the poles that causes a breakdown of the one-to-one correspondence between the cartesian and polar variables, certifying a diffeomorphism, since the azimuthal angle $\phi$ is now arbitrary.

 Thus, one needs to consider an alternate chart that preserves the correspondence.
-One such choice of local co-ordinate is the complex stereographic projection.
+One such choice of local co-ordinates is the complex stereographic projection.
 There are two different charts for two different localities :

-where the locality $\mathbb{C}$ describes the entire sphere except for the north pole, while $\bar{\mathbb{C}}$ describes the same sphere, only this time exempting the south pole.
+where locality $\mathbb{C}$ describes the entire sphere except for the north pole, while $\bar{\mathbb{C}}$ describes the same sphere, only this time exempting the south pole, both with no arbitrary values in their localities: